azaraverse/SkySync/README.md

 # SkySync
+Read this markdown in html via [About SkySync](https://www.muqitazara.tech/about).

 [SkySync](https://www.muqitazara.tech/) is a web application built using [python](https://www.python.org), with [flask](https://flask.palletsprojects.com/en/3.0.x/) as framework, [Gunicorn](https://gunicorn.org/), [Nginx](https://nginx.org/en/), HTML, CSS (local css and [bootstrap](https://getbootstrap.com/)) and [JavaScript](https://www.javascript.com/).
 It falls on the [OpenWeatherMap](https://openweathermap.org) API to retrieve, extract and display weather data using web scraping techniques.
 This ensures a scalable and efficient weather service.

 ## Table of Contents